learn-co-students/react-using-callbacks-to-pass-information-lab-onl01-seng-pt-100619/README.md

     └── Cell (x10000)
 ```

-We would like to implement the following behavior: when a `Cell` is clicked, its
-background color becomes the current selected color.
-With our `ColorSelector`
-component providing the user interface to select a specific color, we need _some
-way_ for `Cell` to know about the currently selected color.
-To do this, we will
-have the parent component, `Matrix`, keep track of the current selected color.
+The `ColorSelector` component is where the user sets one of the 9 colors as the current selected color.
+We are going to need some state to keep track of this current selected color.
+Now, we could put this state in our `ColorSelector` component, but there's one caveat.
+When a `Cell` component is clicked, its background color should become the current selected color.
+So we need _some way_ for `Cell` to know about the currently selected color.

-Because passing information between children components is taboo in React, (i.e.
+But passing information directly between children components is not possible in React, (i.e.
-passing information between `ColorSelector` and a `Cell`), we need to make sure
+passing information between `ColorSelector` and a `Cell`).

-that the following is implemented:
+We can put our state in the the parent component, `Matrix`.
+With this approach two things are possible:
  - `ColorSelector` has a way to set some 'selected color' in `Matrix` when a user selects a color
  - `Cell` has a way to know what the current selected color is when it is clicked

-Using callbacks, we can do both of these things pretty easily!
+ Using callbacks and props, we can do both of these things pretty easily!

 ## Deliverables